 Canada’s new Food Guide recommends shifting consumption to more plant-based foods, including encouraging Canadians to choose plant-based proteins more often.
 The guide also acknowledges that many of the well-studied healthy eating patterns from areas of the world where people statistically live the longest include mostly plant-based foods.

-In a major report, the United Nations Food and Agricultural Organization found “livestock’s contribution to environmental problems is on a massive scale and its potential contribution to their solution is equally large.
-The impact is so significant that it needs to be addressed with urgency.”
+In a major report, the United Nations Food and Agricultural Organization found “livestock’s contribution to environmental problems is on a massive scale..the impact is so significant that it needs to be addressed with urgency.”

 Animal agriculture is so devastating for the planet for a simple reason: raising plant crops to feed livestock is far less efficient than eating plant crops directly.
 Thanks to its incredible inefficiencies, animal agriculture is responsible for more greenhouse gases than the entire transportation sector.